iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 # the following experiment performs a load test for https://example.com
 # and validates error-rate and 95th percentile service level objectives (SLOs)
 #
-# task 0: generate requests for the app and collect built-in metrics
+# task 1: generate requests for the app and collect built-in metrics
 - task: gen-load-and-collect-metrics
   with:
     versionInfo:
     - url: https://example.com
-# task 1: assess how the app is performing relative to SLOs
+# task 2: assess if app satisfies SLOs
 # this experiment involves only one version of the app
 - task: assess-app-versions
   with: